Let's talk

 • Double materiality: assess both the company's impacts on society and the environment and the ESG risks affecting its financial performance, via a double materiality analysis.

-• Quantitative and qualitative indicators: answer normalized data points (volume cut by 61% after revision).
+• Quantitative and qualitative indicators: answer normalized data points (the draft revised ESRS reduce mandatory datapoints by over 60%).

 • Mandatory assurance: each report is verified by a third-party auditor.